Willo Flood

 Manchester City

 Immediately after joining Manchester City, Flood was assigned to the academy.[5][6][8]
-Having faced with an injury at his previous youth club, he had his injuries sorted by the Manchester City’s medical team and was grateful towards the club. saying: "If it wasn't for them I wouldn't be playing football".[5]
+Having faced with an injury at his previous youth club, he had his injuries sorted by City’s medical team and was grateful towards the club. saying: "If it wasn't for them I wouldn't be playing football".[5]
 Having been called up to the first team in the 2003–04 season, Flood made his debut in the qualifying round of the 2003–04 UEFA Cup, in a 7–0 aggregate win over Total Network Solutions.[9]
-Following this, he continued to maintain his development at Manchester City’s reserve team.[10]
+Following this, he continued to maintain his development in City’s reserve team.[10]

 Following his loan spell at Coventry City came to an end, Flood suffered a hernia injury that saw him out for the rest of the year.[19][20]
-On 15 February 2006, he then made his return from injury, playing for Manchester City’s reserve team, in a 4–0 win against Sunderland’s reserve team.[21]
+On 15 February 2006, he then made his return from injury, playing for City’s reserve team, in a 4–0 win against Sunderland’s reserve team.[21]
 On 25 March 2006, Flood made his first team appearance for the club, starting the whole game, in a 2–0 loss.[22][20]
 After the match, manager Stuart Pearce praised his performance.[23]
 At the end of the 2005–06 season, he went on to make five appearances in all competitions.

 Loan spells from Manchester City